dypflying/chimestack-docs/content/en/docs/Install/4_ha/server-ha.md

 chime-server
 ```

-Check server1 and server2，confirm the VIP address (192.168.231.10/20) is back to the server1's network interface of ens160, and confirm the Web UI and API service of chime-server are accessible and functioning normally.
+Check server1 and server2, confirm the VIP address (192.168.231.10/20) is back to the server1's network interface of ens160, and confirm the Web UI and API service of chime-server are accessible and functioning normally.